 To top the great news, the Breaking Bad’s director John Dahl, whose recent credits include Dexter, Homeland and Justified, as well as Battlestar Galactica alongside Ronald D. Moore, has signed on to direct the opening two episodes of the ‘highly anticipated’ tv drama, Starz network confirmed.

-Are you a fan of Outlander too?
-Would you like to tour the locations from the book or perhaps see what the characters would have dressed like?
 Here is your at-a-glance guide to some of the Scottish locations that feature in the novel:

 - Inverness in the Highlands, where the adventure unfolds